 - Functional deodorant is required.

-- No noticeable perfume, cologne, scented lotions or hand gels are to be worn in the clinical area.
+- No noticeable perfume, cologne, or scented lotions are to be worn in the clinical area.

 - No excessive make-up is to be worn.

 - Oral hygiene is essential.

 - Chewing gum will not be allowed in class or clinical area.